free-audio/clap/spec.rst

 Common
 ~~~~~~

-- Directories should be scanned recursively
+- Directories should be scanned recursively.

 Linux
 ~~~~~

-- Plugins distrubuted with packages should be installed to: ``/usr/lib/clap/``
+- Plugins distributed with packages should be installed to: ``/usr/lib/clap/``
 - Plugins installed in the user's home should be installed to: ``${HOME}/.clap/``

 Windows